What are the local economic impacts and benefits associated with the proposed projects? How many potential new jobs would these projects create?

 As Northstar continues to improve the overall skiing and snowboarding experience, we have developed the Northstar Mountain Master Plan (NMMP).
 In developing the Master Plan, we have learned that there are some limitations in the MVCP on how and where certain types of improvements can be made on lands within the existing resort boundary zoned for TPZ.
 While the County's TPZ zoning district allows for a variety of recreational uses, "ski lift facilities" and "ski runs" are not specifically identified as permitted uses.
 The MVCP recognized this as a potential issue and provided a conceptual solution: amend the zoning code to allow ski-related facilities in lands zoned for TPZ under specific conditions, called a Zoning Text Amendment.

 Northstar is applying for a ZTA as part of the NMMP to allow for the orderly development and implementation of ski lifts, trails, snowmaking and related facilities on lands current zoned for TPZ within lands boundaries that are owned and/or existing ski resorts (approximately defined by land ownership, trail maps, and US Forest Service permit boundaries) as of July 1, 2012 (date of NMMP submittal to Placer County) within Placer County.
+Additionally, to alleviate public and County concerns, raised after issuance of the Notice of Preparation of the EIR, regarding unforseen impacts of the project in the Tahoe Basin, Northstar revised the ZTA to exclude TPZ lands in the Tahoe Basin.
 It is an opportunity to balance the environment with the economy in such a way as to allow both to succeed, without removing the property from timber production.

 What uses would be allowed in Timberland Production Zone with the Zoning Text Amendment?